Absorption of UV Light by Ozone

 Reaction Between Carbon Dioxide and Limewater

-Reaction of Aluminum in NaOH
+Reaction of Aluminum With NaOH

 Description: An aluminum can is placed into 3M NaOH.
 The base reacts with the aluminum to produce hydrogen gas and NaAl(OH)4.